isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-a-moving-journey-film-archiving-and-curatorship.md

 <span style="background-colour: #fff6ba; padding: 20px; margin: 20px; background:#FDF5E6; display:block; font-size:1rem; line-height:1.5rem;">
 <b>THE BIRTH</b>
 <br><br>
 Tan approached his NUS schoolmate, filmmaker Kirsten Tan, with whom he had made films with when they were in nuSTUDIOS.
 Kirsten gave Tan her full support and joined him as a co-founder.
-He also approached Kenneth Paul Tan, a NUS political science professor at the time, and Kenneth Chan, an assistant professor at Nanyang Technological University’s (NTU) humanities school.
+He also approached Kenneth Paul Tan, an NUS political science professor at the time, and Kenneth Chan, an assistant professor at Nanyang Technological University’s (NTU) humanities school.
 Jacqueline Tan, a lecturer for the Film, Sound &amp; Video (FSV) course at Ngee Ann Polytechnic, and Straits Times journalist and film critic Ong Sor Fern rounded out the team, forming the first governing board of the AFA.
 <br><br>
 The team was met with scepticism in their search for archival space and funding.
 People were hesitant to collaborate with the AFA as it was unproven in an endeavour that other established institutions had attempted but failed.
 This changed when Tan emailed a Christmas greeting to NAS’ then director, Pitt Kuan Wah, in December 2004.
 This email proved to be a game changer.
 <br><br>